vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

 ```
 <!-- /* cSpell:enable */ -->

-Once you have the AKO configuration file ready, use the `kubectl` command to set the context to Tanzu Kubernetes Grid management cluster and use the following command to list the available AKODeploymentConfig:
+After you have the AKO configuration file ready, use the `kubectl` command to set the context to Tanzu Kubernetes Grid management cluster and use the following command to list the available AKODeploymentConfig:

 <!-- /* cSpell:disable */ -->
 ```